-When pneumatic control systems were the prominent control source, it was necessary that a comprehensive preventative maintenance program was followed.
+When pneumatic control systems were the prominent control source, it was necessary that a comprehensive preventive maintenance program was followed.
 Air compressors needed to be checked, filter/dryers needed to be changed and inspected, controllers required periodic tuning, and sensors required periodic recalibration.
 Now with a DDC system and an EMCS bringing it all together, this preventative maintenance program has changed.

 Pneumatic control system components last much longer than DDC components.
 DDC controllers will need more maintenance between failures and software updates.
 However, overall maintenance is improved because of the visibility offered through the DDC system.
 To maximize benefit, you need to fully leverage the power of the DDC data through the use of a monitoring-based Cx, continuous Cx, or fault detection and diagnostics system.

 Some specialty sensors like carbon dioxide, carbon monoxide, and refrigerant leak detection sensors will need periodic recalibration.
 However, you don’t need to be calibrating most standard temperature, humidity, and pressure sensors.
-In most new EMCS installations, there isn’t a lot of “preventative maintenance” required.
+In most new EMCS installations, there isn’t a lot of “preventive maintenance” required.

-However, there are different services where the preventative maintenance budget shall be allocated to services like training, graphic interface reviews/updates, software updates, database backups, offsite data backup storage, remote operator assistance, or backup and consultative services.
+However, there are different services where the preventive maintenance budget shall be allocated to services like training, graphic interface reviews/updates, software updates, database backups, offsite data backup storage, remote operator assistance, or backup and consultative services.
 These are essentially the preventative maintenance for your EMCS.